“Calling me a racist pissed me off! I have taught black and brown underprivileged men at Riker’s!”

 When I ask myself if my experiences are unique, the people on the streets tell me no. They tell me that inequity is rife.
 They tell me that economic access and healthcare access are unfairly delimited by race and socioeconomic history.
 They tell me that as an immigrant, male, person of color, with a history of trauma, these things shouldn’t be exclusionary.
 The text books, NPR experts and newspaper articles agree with them.
 Still, I am unemployed, being asked to leave my living situation, and tired.
 To feel the yoke of colonialsim in the 21st century is traumatising.

-Gregory is a man of many imposed intersectional identities.
-Immigrant.
-Man.
-Gay.
-Poor.
-Disabled.
-Person of color.
-Pariah.
-Yet, he is a man who has always desired to be close to others, to the natural world, and to learning about it.
-As a child he read many nature magazines, spent quiet hours in his mother’s garden observing the insects and plants, and enjoying the intimacy of power outages, when his family came together.
-Yet, he feared everyone around him because his secret made him unloveable to his society.
-He holds masters degrees in biology, neurobiology and psychology, has rediscovered a need for plants in his life, and is a strong supporter of embrancing the natural world to heal from psychological alienation and mental health stress.
-He spends his free time writing poetry, working on his book ideas, and desiring closeness to others.
-He can be found on instagram at @plantingability.
+Gregory grew up in Guyana and immigrated to the United States after high school.
+He holds masters degrees in Neuroscience and Psychology.
+His writing covers topics of identity and wellbeing.
+As a child he read many nature magazines, spent quiet hours in his mother’s garden observing the insects and plants.
+He has rediscovered a need for plants in his life, and is a strong supporter of embracing the natural world to heal from psychological alienation and mental health stress.
+Gregory spends his free time writing poetry, working on his book ideas, and thinking about how he can fit into society, while being aware of it.